top of page

 Get Staff Input

-Getting input from staff on your office design is very helpful.
-It is a good way to make sure your finished project will actually meet the needs of the people who will be using it every day.
-This should be incorporated into the workspace strategy phase as well as the design process.
-This will help your designer by giving them a better brief in the first place. it will also provide feedback to improve the design from a variety of perspectives.
+Getting input from staff on your office design is crucial.
+The key role of your workspace is to make your employees as effective as possible.
+Tto do this, you need their direct input.
+This will help your designer by giving them a better brief and a deeper understanding of your needs.
+It will also provide feedback to improve the design from a variety of perspectives.

 While it can be helpful to get a variety of perspectives from different staff throughout the project, it's important that you remain focussed on the overall objectives, rather than trying to make your office perfect for everybody.
 Staff input is best used to inform and guide your office design, rather than control it.